Texting while driving is an act of negligence. It can also be one of arrogance.

 The case, which ended in a settlement for the driver of the MnDOT vehicle, is one of numerous cases Johnson//Becker has successfully handled involving distracted driving.

-Questions about a Texting While Driving Lawsuit?
-Contact our Lawyers for a Free Case Review.
+Questions About a Texting While Driving Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

-If you or a loved one were injured in a texting while driving accident, you may want to speak with the lawyers at Johnson // Becker.
+If you or a loved one were injured in a texting while driving accident, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new driving lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.